ShedaGit/A2TeamAssignment/README.md

 ## Evaluation Criteria

-The project will be evaluated based on the following criteria:
+This project should be evaluated based on the following criteria:

 1. **Parser code**: The parser code should be simple and straightforward without unnecessary complications like abstractions, interfaces, and asynchrony, auxiliary libraries.
 Linear execution: sending HTTP request - parsing response - saving data.
 2. **Database table**: The database table should have an appropriate field structure and data types.